-The distinctness of the mycoflora of Western Georgia brown soils compared to the other two regions may be explained by the fact that Bakhmaro is located at an altitude of 2050 m a.s.l. and is dominated by coniferous forests.
-Consequently, its soils are acidic; whereas Manglisi and Tskhvarichamia lie at similar elevations (1180–1200 m a.s.l.) and the soil samples for mycoflora analysis there were collected from comparable habitats—mixed forests.
+The distinct mycoflora of Western Georgia brown soils compared to the other two regionscan be altitude to Bakhmaro’s elevation of 2050 m a.s.l. and is dominated by coniferous forests.As a results ts soils are acidic; whereas Manglisi and Tskhvarichamia lie at similar elevations (1180–1200 m a.s.l.) and the soil samples for mycoflora analysis there were collected from comparable habitatsmixed forests.
 In contrast to Bakhmaro, Manglisi’s mixed forest soils have a neutral pH.

-It is generally known that mixed forests adapt more successfully to environmental changes than monocultures (Bravo-Oviedo et al., 2014).
+Mixed forest generally known to adapt more successfully to environmental changes than monocultures (Bravo-Oviedo et al., 2014).
 The coexistence of different tree species enhances nutrient uptake from the soil, promotes plant growth, and creates mutually supportive ecological niches.
 These niches contribute to the exceptional taxonomic richness of mixed forest ecosystems (Ishida et al., 2007; Cavard et al., 2011).
-Naturally, this is reflected in the diversity of fungal co-communities in mixed forest soils as well (Ishida et al., 2007; Nagati et al., 2018).
+Naturally, this is reflected in the diversity of fungal co-communities found in mixed forest soils (Ishida et al., 2007; Nagati et al., 2018).
 The full spectrum of differing abiotic factors (vertical zonation, temperature, humidity, soil pH) and the species composition of the phytocoenosis provided sufficient conditions for the formation of a distinct mycoflora in Bakhmaro brown soils.

 Fig. 2.
 Frequency of occurrence (%) of the genera of microscopic fungi in brown soils across different pedological regions of Georgia.